dmbarbour/glas/docs/GlasDesign.md

 ## Automated Testing

 As a simple convention, any module whose name starts with "test-" is assumed by the glas system to represent a test program.
 This includes local and global modules.
-We can develop glas system tools to discover, compile, and evaluate test programs.
-In context of a *Distribution* the glas system might automatically test a recently updated module and its transitive clients to maintain a distribution health report.
+We can develop glas system tools to discover, compile, evaluate, and cache results for test programs either local to a folder or for the active distribution.
+This could help us maintain a distribution health report.

-Test programs potentially have specialized run modes, defaulting to `unit -> unit` pass/fail.
-Testing will has limited access to effects: *log* and *load* - same as language modules - and non-deterministic choice such as *fork:N* returning a natural number between 1 and N. Use of *fork* would support parallel tests and fuzz testing.
-The fork path can be recorded for replay.
-Of course, compiling the test program may imply additional tests, such as evaluating static assertions.

-Tests of this form don't have access to real-world effects.
-A simulation environment could be developed for many useful tests.
-But real-world integration tests would need to be expressed and executed as more conventional applications.
+A test program can be expressed as a `unit -> unit` pass/fail function with simple effects:

+* *log* and *load* - same as language modules
+* *fork(N)* - return non-deterministic choice of natural number in range 1..N.

+Use of *fork* would support fuzz testing, parallel testing, and expressing many tests with a single program.
+Aside from evaluating the tests, tools might also evaluate assertions, types, and other useful properties.
+This approach to testing does limit access to the real world, so integration testing requires a more conventional solution.
+But we could feasibly simulate many environments.

 ## Applications

 The [transaction loop](GlasApps.md) is the default application model for glas systems.
 This model has nice properties for live coding, reactive systems, extensibility, and scaling.
 It is also aligns well with [grammar-logic programming](GrammarLogicProg.md), which implicitly requires transaction-like backtracking of effects.
 But it does complicate performance.

-Other application types might be supported by the command line, eventually.
-But it is also feasible to compile a conventional app to an executable binary entirely within the glas module system.
+Other useful application models include staged applications based on command line arguments and extraction of binary data.
+It is feasible to extract an executable binary, using glas as a build system.

 ## Performance